gurug-dev/BioMedAI---Retrieval-Augmented-QnA/README.md

 ![Workflow](output.png)

 # Try it yourself:
-** !!Please set your OPENAI KEY and PINECONE KEYs as required, reefer to init_setup.py for required ENV variables !! **
+**!!
+Please set your OPENAI KEY and PINECONE KEYs as required, reefer to init_setup.py for required ENV variables !!**

 ```
 pip install -r requirements.txt